argonautproject/questionnaire/source/pages/index.md

 ## Actors

-1. **Adaptive Questionnaire Service**:  A System that is capable of providing questions in response to requests and contains logic for determination of the next question and calculation of the score for an [Adaptive Questionnaire].
+1. **[Adaptive Questionnaire Service]**:  A System that is capable of providing questions in response to requests and contains logic for determination of the next question and calculation of the score for an [Adaptive Questionnaire].
 For this Implementation Guide, this service is treated as a **“[Black Box]”**.
-1. **[Argonaut Adaptive Questionnaire Profile]**
 1. **[Argonaut Adaptive QuestionnaireResponse Profile]**
 1. **[Argonaut Questionnaire Profile]**
 1. **[Argonaut QuestionnaireResponse Profile]**
-1. **"[Assessment-Bank]"**[^1]: A form repository for the collection of the assessments.
+1. **[Assessment-Bank]**[^1]: A form repository for the collection of the assessments.
 It is accessible to both the providers and form editors as a FHIR Questionnaire endpoint.
-1. (Optionally) **"[Answer-Bank]"**[^2]: A repository for the collection of the completed assessments ('answers').
+1. **[Answer-Bank]**[^2]: A repository for the collection of the completed assessments ('answers').
 It is accessible to the providers  as a FHIR QuestionnaireResponse endpoint.
 It may be internal or external to the **[Provider EHR]**.
 1. **Form Author/Editor**: A system or person authorized to create update and deprecate assessments forms.
-1. **Form-filler**: The software application interacting with the user to get answers for a questionnaire.
-This is also known as the Client and may be any of the [four uses cases] defined for Phase 1 of the [Argonaut Project]:
+1. **Client Application**: The software application interacting with the user to get answers for a questionnaire.
+It can be integrated into the Provider EHR or an external patient portal or third party app.
-  - Patients apps that launch standalone ( i.e., a third party ([SMART on FHIR]) App )
-  - Patient apps that launch from a portal
-  - Provider apps that launch standalone
-  - Provider apps that launch from a portal
 1. **Practitioner**: A healthcare provider authorized to administer the assessment to a subject.
 1. **Provider administrator**: A practitioner or staff member authorized to fill out an assessment on behalf of a subject or with input from a subject.
-1. **[Provider EHR]**[^3]: A System that is capable of retrieving, rendering and displaying the assessment to a subject or a provider to fill out.
+1. **[Provider EHR]**[^3]: Also Referred to as "Form Filler".
+A System that is capable of retrieving, rendering and displaying the assessment to a subject or a provider to fill out.
 1. **Subject**: The patient or individual who is the focus of the assessment.
 For example, a patient.